wmouwen/advent-of-code/README.md

 This repository contains a set of solutions to the problems published by [Eric Wastl](https://github.com/topaz) for his yearly [Advent of Code](https://adventofcode.com/) event.

 The repository contains a mixture of different programming languages.
 Solutions are made to read from `stdin` and output to `stdout`.

+## Puzzles

-## 2015
+### 2015

 | Day | Name                                   | Problem                                      | Solution        | Stars |
 |----:|:---------------------------------------|:---------------------------------------------|:----------------|:------|